 The Best Place to Sell Platinum Ring

 Do you want to sell platinum rings?
-The best place to sell platinum ring from any manufacturer in any condition is none other than Nevada Coin Mart.
-So, if you have been hanging on to your platinum jewelry for a few years, now is the time to carry it in and sell it for top dollar at our shop.
+If so, you can bring them to Nevada Coin Mart, home to expert buyers who are knowledgeable on the true value of platinum rings.
+If you have been hanging on to your platinum jewelry for a few years, now is the time to carry it in and sell it for top dollar at our shop.
 Platinum rings are available in a variety of types and designs, and we buy them all.
-We use an x-ray spectrometer, a modern piece of gemology technology, is used to test jewelry pieces in a non-destructive manner.
+We use an x-ray spectrometer, a modern piece of gemology technology, in testing jewelry pieces in a non-destructive manner.